 Maryland is a major trucking route, as it connects to the entire Eastern Seaboard through I-95, and runs through large swaths of the western United States via U.S. Route 70.
-An almost inexhaustible amount of commercial truck drivers pass through our state on a daily basis.
+An almost endless number of commercial truck drivers pass through our state on a daily basis.
 This increase the risk of being in a collision with a commercial vehicle.

 Plaxen & Adler, P.A. offers diligent representation for victims of trucking accidents.
 Our attorneys in Maryland have the skills, resources, and experience necessary to take on cases involving independent and national trucking companies.
 At our firm, we only handle personal injury cases, and we only work on behalf of the injured.
 Our in-depth knowledge of personal injury law and the statutes which guide commercial truck drivers make us the ideal choice for people seeking compensation that can help them get well.